AbeerAl-Rafati/Read_Note/401/Graphs.md

 - Graph Representation
 We represent graphs through:
 1. Adjacency Matrix
-An Adjacency matrix is represented through a 2-dimensional array.
+An Adjacency matrix is represented through a two-dimensional array.
 If there are n vertices, then we are looking at an n x n Boolean matrix

 2. Adjacency List
 An adjacency list is the most common way to represent graphs.